Kemerd/ADSBin/README.md

 | **Tier 3** | Traffic + Weather + GPS ownship | **≈ $143** |

 ADSBin decodes 1090 MHz ADS-B broadcasts from nearby aircraft using an RTL-SDR dongle and re-emits them as GDL90 traffic for an EFB (ForeFlight, Garmin Pilot) or a panel display.
-It is receive-only and electrically incapable of transmitting.
-The name is the aviation term *ADS-B In* (receiving), as opposed to *ADS-B Out* (transmitting).
+The RTL-SDR is a receive-only radio that cannot transmit on 1090/978 MHz — the only RF it emits is the WiFi link that delivers GDL90 to your tablet.
+The name is the aviation term *ADS-B In* (receiving), as opposed to *ADS-B Out* (transmitting), which ADSBin does not and cannot do.

 ---